3adel-bassiony/I18XS/README.md

+# I18Trans ( Beta )

+Elevate your app's global appeal with our i18n package, featuring easy locale management and dynamic content loading.
+Experience advanced pluralization, formatting, and automatic LTR/RTL detection for seamless language transitions.
+Customize and extend effortlessly, ensuring optimal performance and user experience.

 # Getting Started

-Getting up and running with I18T is a breeze.
+Getting up and running with I18Trans is a breeze.
 Choose your preferred package manager from the options below and follow the simple installation steps:

 #### NPM